Houston Landing

 The project was born from a two-year research effort, led by the American Journalism Project, which relied on focus groups, community listening sessions, and surveys conducted in four different languages, as well as content analyses of existing coverage to examine local information gaps and news needs.

-The organization will be sustained by a combination of philanthropy, memberships, and sponsorship revenue.
-It will uphold the highest standards of journalism — philanthropic foundations will not have editorial control, review, oversight, or influence over the content being created or distributed.
+Houston Landing made an impact throughout the greater Houston area, with its stories inspiring positive change and connecting audiences to solutions.
+The organization follows the highest standards of journalism: philanthropic foundations did not have editorial control, review, oversight, or influence over the content being created or distributed.